akeneo/pim-helpcenter/content/md/assets/export-assets.md

 - the asset attributes + the binaries (the images, documents, etc.) in a zip file.

 :::info
-If you export assets with files that are stored externally (meaning that you use the `media link` attribute type), you will find the url of the asset in the CSV/XLSX file :wink:
+If you export assets containing files that are externally stored (meaning that you use the `media link` attribute type), you will find the url of the asset in the CSV/XLSX file. :wink:
 :::